 - Christie, N., Herold, H. (eds.), Fortified Settlements in Early Medieval Europe: Defended Communities of the 8th–10th Centuries, Oxford: Oxbow, 2016.

 My research focuses on two main topics

 - Archaeology of the early Middle Ages in Europe and beyond (c.
 AD 400–1100)

 - Archaeometry and experimental archaeology of pottery from various chronological and geographical backgrounds

 1) Post-Roman to Medieval Landscape Transformations in the Erlauf Valley, Austria (5th to 11th Centuries AD)

-This current project aims to investigate, by systematic fieldwalking survey and targeted geophysical survey, the open rural settlement types and strategies adopted prior to the renaissance of a strong urbanism in a core zone of central Europe, the Erlauf Valley (Austria), in order to study two transformations of the 5th-11th centuries relevant to large parts of Europe: the end of Roman rule and Frankish colonisation.
-The study region provides excellent opportunities for investigating these phenomena, as it was part of the Roman province Noricum until AD 488, and subsequently variously impacted upon by Germanic groups and Avars, until it became part of the ‘East-Land’, an area colonised by the Carolingians in the Danube Basin in the 9th century, and colonised again by the Ottonians in the late 10th-11th century.
-The project is funded by the Society of Antiquaries of London, the Society for Medieval Archaeology, and the County of Lower Austria.
+This current project investigates, by systematic fieldwalking survey and targeted geophysical survey, the open rural settlement types and strategies adopted prior to the renaissance of a strong urbanism in a core zone of central Europe, the Erlauf Valley (Austria), in order to study two transformations of the 5th to 11th centuries relevant to large parts of Europe: the end of Roman rule and Frankish colonisation.
+The study region provides excellent opportunities for investigating these phenomena, as it was part of the Roman province Noricum until AD 488, and subsequently variously impacted upon by Germanic groups and Avars, until it became part of the ‘East-Land’, an area colonised by the Carolingians in the Danube Basin in the 9th century, and colonised again by the Ottonians in the late 10th to 11th centuries.
+The project has been funded by the Society of Antiquaries of London, the Society for Medieval Archaeology, and the County of Lower Austria.